abdushkur/dev_ops/README.md

 # For submodules: Set GITHUB_OWNER and GITHUB_REPO in common/.env
 # Or use: ./manage-github-secrets.sh --repo owner/repo --add SECRET_NAME "value"
 ```

+### GitHub Actions Workflows

+Sample workflows are provided in `github/actions_sample/`:

+- **flutter_ios.yaml** - iOS build and Firebase App Distribution deployment
+- **firebase-app-hosting-merge.yml** - Firebase App Hosting deployment

+Copy these to your project's `.github/workflows/` directory and customize as needed.

 ### Google Cloud Scripts